 A friary of Carmelite Whitefriars is established in Newcastle near the Pandon Burn.
 Franciscan friars are already based in the town.

-1263 – Balliol College founded as penance to bishop
+1263 – Balliol College founded as penance

 Baliol College is established at Oxford after John Balliol of Barnard Castle insulted Walter Kirkham, the Bishop of Durham, in a land dispute.
 As a penance, Balliol agrees to finance students at Oxford to form what becomes Balliol College.